The Real Reason Your Dermal Clinician Recommends Skincare ProductsJanuary 13, 2020

 Applying these products after a professional treatment will help support the collagen regeneration process that has been stimulated by the laser or ultrasound.
 It can help you boost your results and maintain them for longer.

 Additionally, if you treat pigmentation and sun damage with lasers, a pigment inhibiting serum will also help you maintain your results.
 In basic terms, the laser breaks down the pigmentation that is trapped underneath the skin, and your natural immune system removes the broken-down pigment particles naturally.
 A pigment inhibiting serum will help prevent new pigment from building up while your body is processing the pigmentation you just treated.

 You should always go to a clinic that values training and development for staff so that the Clinicians are familiar with treating different skin types and always up to date with the latest protocols.
-In a safe, professional setting, side effects such as hyperpigmentation are very unlikely to happen.
+In a safe, professional setting, side effects from laser, such as hyperpigmentation, are very unlikely to happen.
 As an extra precaution, though, you should prep your skin before certain treatments to further mitigate the potential for side effects.

 “Before nearly all laser treatments, we recommend a pigment inhibiting serum,” says Ally, a Senior Clinician with Rejuvenation Clinics of Australia, “with any treatment involving heat, or any treatment that stimulates a healing response, the skin should be prepped with a pigment inhibiting serum.”
 It will help to further reduce your risk of side effects.

 Some treatments (like Fraxel or Erbium) rely on gentle ablation of dead skin cells to promote cell turnover and reveal smoother, more youthful skin.
 Some treatments, such as RF Needling, create a micro wound healing response in the skin to promote collagen remodelling for more youthful, smoother texture.
 Some of these treatments may have some downtime associated, during which you need to protect your skin.